geoffswc/UCSF-DSOS-Python-SQL-Workshops/Workshop_Coding_Environment.md

 | **SageMaker Studio Lab** | ✅ | ✅ | ✅ | ✅ | ⭐⭐⭐⭐ |
 | **Local Jupyter Install** | ✅ | ❌ | ❌ | ✅ | ⭐⭐⭐ |
 | **AWS / GCP / Azure** | ❌ (credit card required) | ✅ | ✅ | ✅ | ⭐⭐ |

+Note" Because AWS, GCP and Azure require a credit card even for the "free" tier, we won't use them in this series.

 # Why We’re Using a Local Jupyter Environment